Animation

 • Interaction between two characters

-CG Arts 3rd semester (fall semester)
+CG Arts 3rd semester (autumn semester)

+During the course students will make a creature in 3D and have a course in bi-ped rigging.
 The semester involves compositing course in Nuke and the creature project; designing a creature and taking it from concept through the 3D pipeline – modelling, sculpting, texturing, shading, lighting rendering, and integrating the character into a live action plate.
-Lastly a 3 week rigging course build around rigging a character is also a part of 3rd semester.
+The semester also includes a 3-week rigging course build around rigging a biped-character and a two-week introduction course to a real-time engine - currently Unreal.

 Character Animation 4th semester (spring semester)